student-inf/sougna/TPs/task2.md

-# Task 2: Implement the First UI in MainActivity
+# Task 2: Implement the First UI in view/MainScreen

 ## Code Explanation